If you’re not; your competitors probably are

 These are the main forms of social proof and there’s no denying it is something that influences all of us, every single day, which is exactly why it is used in marketing so effectively.

-All you’re trying to do is help somebody with a technique you know works, and all the potential client is doing is searching for somebody trustworthy to help them.
+You’re trying to help people with a technique you know works, and your potential clients are searching for somebody trustworthy to help them.

 But there is still a gap between you both coming together, and that usually comes from them not having enough of a reason to trust you.

-Trusted Practitioner allows your skill and effectiveness to shine through as clients share their experience, and as the number of reviews you get increases, this adds to the “wisdom of the crowds”.
+Trusted Practitioner is a way to collect confidential, independently verified reviews that allow your skill and effectiveness to shine through as clients share their experience, and as the number of reviews you get increases, this adds to the “wisdom of the crowds”.

 The end result is that you make a great first impression with potential clients, and your reviews help to position you as the obvious choice of expert who can really help them.